ProjectLadon/MOOS-pBBBLue/README.md

 ```

 ## [DC Motors](http://www.strawsondesign.com/#!manual-dc-motors)
 The four motor driver channels are configured together in a single array.
 The array index for each element corresponds to the motor channel it controls.
 If the element is a null value (or missing), the channel is disabled.
-If it is a string, it names a STRING variable that the module will subscribe to.
-It expects the messages to be json conforming to the input schema described below.
+If it is a string, it names a STRING variable that the module will subscribe to. pBBLue expects the messages to be json conforming to the input schema described below.
 The configuration schema is as follows:
 ```
 "Motor": {
 	"type": "object",